Monte Sarmiento (ship): Construction

 The vessel was built with a Wartsila Nederland B.V.
 8RTA96C main engine, which drives a controllable-pitch propeller.
 The 8-cylinder engine has a Maximum Continuous Rating of 45,760 kW with 102 revolutions per minute at MCR.
 The cylinder bore is 960mm.
 The ship also features 4 main power distribution system auxiliary generators, 3 at 4100 kW, and 1 at 2700 kW.
 The vessel's steam piping system features an Aalborg CH 8-500 auxiliary boiler.

 Construction of the ship was completed on 2 June 2005.
 The ship is classified by the ABS with the code "A1, Container Carrier, AMS, ACCU; RRDA, BWE, UWILD, PMP", meaning that it was constructed under the supervision of a recognized classification society, that the construction complies with the society's rules, and that it is classed as a general cargo carrier and container ship.

+After a fire broke out in the engine room the ship has been at anchor in Babitonga Bay Sao Francisco do Sul, awaiting for repairs for more than two months.